 - Long-term alcoholics and opioid and benzodiazepine users may need to taper slowly and use cannabis as an adjunct to prevent physical withdrawals.

-- Although cannabis is not physically harmful on its own, it can be when mixed with opioids and/or alcohol, where CNS (central nervous system) depressant effects are increased.
-Tapering is therefore essential if using cannabinoids for addiction treatment.
+- Although cannabis is not physically harmful, it can be used with opioids and/or alcohol, where the effects of CNS (central nervous system) depressants are increased.
+Tapering is, therefore, essential if using cannabinoids for addiction treatment.

 - Sadly, cannabinoid treatment may get one prohibited from entering any drug treatment programs they attend, especially one where all banned substances are viewed as the same!

 - Although physical dependence on cannabis is not an issue, there may be some psychological dependence (rare, but this may be a concern for those who started cannabis use very young).
 Although cannabis use may be a safer “crutch” than many other drugs, we must be aware that cannabis has unique pharmacological effects to be mindful of.